theKashey/react-scroll-locky/README.md

 `ScrollLockyPane` will "return" the "consumed" width to the component.

+# Multiple locks
+- If you need multiple locks to be active in a same time - just do it.
+They will work together.
+-

 # Article
  There is a medium article about preventing the body scroll - [How to fight the <body> scroll](https://medium.com/@antonkorzunov/how-to-fight-the-body-scroll-2b00267b37ac)